-If you have been served with a Harassment Order you NEED to speak with a Massachusetts Harassment Order Lawyer.
-A harassment prevention order is a legal order issued by a judge to stop harassing contact.
+If you have been served with a Massachusetts Harassment Order or 258e order you NEED to speak with a Massachusetts Harassment Order Lawyer immediately.
+A Massachusetts harassment prevention order is a legal order issued by a judge to stop harassing contact.
 Harassment prevention orders can order someone to have no contact, to stay away, to not abuse and potentially pay money.
 Massachusetts harassment orders may be issued for up to one year and may be extended permanently.
 Violations of a Massachusetts harassment order may result in arrest, jail, fines or probation.

 A judge may issue a harassment prevention order if there are three or more acts of malicious behavior.
 The definition of malicious behavior or harassment is acts that are directed against a specific person, with the intent to cause fear, intimidation, abuse or damage to property and that those acts actually do cause fear intimidation abuse or damage to property.
 A person that is a victim of certain crimes may need the legal standard in seeking a harassment protection in Massachusetts.

 Somerville District Court – Client was charged with Violation of a 258E Order after she had called her one time boyfriend after being served with a Harassment Order.
 Client admitted to the police that she had called him after she was served with valid order.
 Pre-Trial Probation for 6 Months.

 To apply for a harassment order in Massachusetts one must go to the courthouse and complete a written application.
 The application for a harassment order consists of an affidavit.
 An affidavit is a sworn statement.
 Once the application is completed there is an ex-parte (one sided) hearing.
 After reviewing the application the judge may issue a temporary order for up to ten days.
 This order it has the same legal effect as if it was issued after the hearing.
 Then a two party hearing will then be scheduled.